-Even though NEWEx facilitated a short-lived window of useful skills scientists employ to conduct research, more need to be done by practitioners to combat stereotypes associated with scientists and science as discussed by [4].
-As the author further explains, in order to bridge the gap with a STEM identity, younger audiences need to https://posechantscient.com/issues/pos unique skillsets beyond their academic knowledge.
-We like to think that NEWEx allowed volunteers to identify with the "investigator", "explorer" and the "service provider" profiles and that the work of [4] will be of value when designing future CS projects as it can help engaging with hard to reach audiences.
+Even though NEWEx facilitated a short-lived window of useful skills that scientists employ to conduct research, more needs to be done by practitioners to combat stereotypes associated with scientists and science, as discussed by MacDonald [5].
+As the author further explains, in order to bridge the gap with an STEM identity, younger audiences need to be exposed to 10 different types of scientists (profiled in this study), all with unique skillsets beyond their academic knowledge.
+We like to think that NEWEx allowed volunteers to identify with the 'investigator', 'explorer' and 'service provider' profiles and that the work of MacDonald [5] will be of value when designing future CS projects, as it can help to engage with hard-to-reach audiences.

-How to be include hard to reach audiences, such as POLAR3 schools belonging to quintiles 1 and 2 (both demographics adds to 16% of the overall schools who engaged with NEWEx), is a current and complex question amongst practitioners.
-Producing a rigid set of guidelines of proven effectiveness seems unachievable as there are so many unforeseen and unexplored factors in nature versus nurture (e.g. parental engagement, schools' infrastructure, quality of teaching).
-In addition an open question remains of how to deal with audiences, which simply do not want to engage with STEM-related activities.
+How to include hard-to-reach audiences, such as POLAR schools belonging to quintiles 1 and 2 (both demographics add up to 16% of the overall schools who engaged with NEWEx), is a current and complex question among practitioners.
+Producing a rigid set of guidelines of proven effectiveness seems unachievable, as there are so many unforeseen and unexplored factors in nature versus nurture (e.g. parental engagement, school infrastructure, quality of teaching).
+In addition, an open question remains of how to deal with audiences that simply do not want to engage with STEM-related activities.

-Finally we would like to point the reader to one apposite comment which summarizes the goals we set ourselves when we first devised NEWEx as a CS tool to schools' outreach: "Our entire School participated, as we have a total of 38 children from age 5-11.
+Finally, we would like to point the reader to one apposite comment which summarizes the goals we set ourselves when we first devised NEWEx as a CS tool for schools outreach: 'Our entire School participated, as we have a total of 38 children from age 5-11.
 Each child pretended to be scientists, astronomers and meteorologists!
-They actually were indeed 'citizen scientists', thanks to your outreach to the whole of the UK.
+They actually were indeed "citizen scientists", thanks to your outreach to the whole of the UK.
 This participation experience combined with the actual eclipse viewing really touched each of our students.
 We cannot thank you and the BBC enough for this incredible opportunity to learn, have fun, and see how wonderful it can be to connect with nature and science.
 We hope our session with the kids watching the eclipse and actually collecting data for your project, has planted at least one seed in the mind of a child that will inspire the next generation of eminent scientists in the UK!
-A heartfelt thanks to you all, and with our kindest regards".
+A heartfelt thanks to you all, and with our kindest regards.'